ptitSeb/box86/USAGE.md

  * libXXXX set the name for libGL (default to libGL.so.1)
  * /PATH/TO/libGLXXX set the name and path for libGL You can also use SDL_VIDEO_GL_DRIVER

+#### BOX86_LD_PRELOAD
+ * XXXX[:YYYYY] force loading XXXX (and YYYY...) libraries with the binary PreLoaded libs can be emulated or native, and are treated the same way as if they were comming from the binary